ilaygozlan/AI-Crypto-advisor/crypto_AI/DEPLOYMENT.md

 - **"Cannot install with frozen-lockfile because pnpm-lock.yaml is absent"**: This project uses npm, not pnpm.
 Railway will auto-detect the Node.js project and use npm commands.
 - **"undefined variable 'npm'"**: This was caused by incorrect nixpacks configuration.
 The nixpacks.toml files have been removed to let Railway auto-detect the Node.js project properly.
 - **"EBUSY: resource busy or locked, rmdir '/app/node_modules/.cache'"**: This is a Docker cache conflict.
 The build commands have been updated to use `npm install --production=false` instead of `npm ci` to avoid cache conflicts.
 - **"sh: 1: prisma: Permission denied"**: This is a Prisma CLI permission issue in Docker.
-The build commands now use `npx prisma` instead of direct `prisma` commands to ensure proper execution permissions.
+The build commands now use `node_modules/.bin/prisma` to directly access the Prisma binary with proper permissions.

 **Frontend Not Loading**
 - Ensure `VITE_API_BASE_URL` is set correctly